|

 presentation provides a statistical analysis using the ordered probit

-model on the Eldridge et al error rate study in palm impressions
+model on the Eldridge, et al., error rate study in palm impressions

 published in 2022.
 Examiners provided conclusions on palm impressions